Last updated: 3rd August, 2018

 Introduction and General Terms

-In this policy “We”, “Us” and “Our” means QRS Market Research Limited incorporated and registered in England and Wales with company number 02827951 and whose registered office is at 29 Broadwater Road, Welwyn Garden City, AL7 3BQ.
+In this policy “We”, “Us” and “Our” means QRS Market Research Limited (QRS) incorporated and registered in England and Wales with company number 02827951 and whose registered office is at 29 Broadwater Road, Welwyn Garden City, AL7 3BQ.
+QRS also trades under the names Kaboodle Market Research and Kaboodle MR.

-We operate a number of websites and are active on social media platforms including: qrs-research.co.uk , qrs-research.info, qrs-research.net, qrs-research.com, Twitter, Facebook and Linkedin.
+We operate a number of websites and are active on social media platforms including: qrs-research.co.uk , qrs-research.info, qrs-research.net, qrs-research.com, kaboodle-mr.com, kaboodle-mr.co.uk, Twitter, Facebook and Linkedin.

-This policy applies to our use of any personal information we collect from you via any of our services including; online, by phone, email, SME, letters, in person or other correspondence.
+This policy applies to our use of any personal information we collect from you via any of our services including; online, by phone, email, SMS, letters, in person or other correspondence.

 Our commitment to your privacy